Frequently Asked Questions:

 • Can you tell me about the qualifications I will gain?

-We have partnered with the UK’s leading provider of IT training courses and services, to carry out the internationally recognised CompTIA A+ and Microsoft Certified Desktop Support Technician (MCDST) training.
+We have partnered with the UK’s leading provider of IT training courses and services, to carry out the internationally recognised CompTIA A+ and Microsoft Certified Technology Specialist (MCTS) training.
 These are your qualifications and skills that will always be with you.
 Our courses are traditional classroom based courses led by a qualified instructor, are hands-on and provide an intensive but rewarding experience.
 The training courses and exams fees are included in the Franchise Fee.
-We will also provide you will all the support and assistance in gaining these qualifications, every step of the way.
-We are the only UK franchise offering this standard of training as part of our franchise.
-It really puts PC PAL in a category of its own.

 • Could you tell me more about the ‘onsite’ training?